-- 1. All athletes will be assessed an athletic program fee for every sport in which they participate.
-Students on Free/Reduced Lunch fees will be waived. - 2.
-All athletes in grades 7 and 8 will be assessed a \$225 fee per athlete / per sport. - 3.
-All athletes in grades 9 through 12 will be assessed a \$300 fee per athlete / per sport. - 4.
+- 1. All athletes will be assessed an athletic program fee for every sport in which they participate. - 2.
+All athletes in grades 7 and 8 will be assessed a \$150 fee per athlete / per sport. - 3.
+All athletes in grades 9 through 12 will be assessed a \$200 fee per athlete / per sport. - 4.
 Student athletic program fees are non-refundable. - 5.
-Family cap for Athletics, Marching Band and Winter Guard: - Students must reside at the same address and share a parent/guardian. - School fees or club fees do not count toward the family cap. - The cap request form is available on line or in the athletic office.
-Caps are not automatically applied. - School fees must be paid in full for cap credit to be applied. - 1 student \$600 · 2 or more students \$900 - At the Jr. High (grades 7 and 8), minimum participation numbers must be met or certain sports may be consolidated or cancelled.
-This will require fees to be paid in advance so District Administration can determine what sports will be offered before the start of each season.
-For "try-out" sports, fees must be paid before published fee deadlines.
-Refunds will be made through the District Treasurer's Office for any student not making the team. - 6.
-At the High School (grades 9 through 12), fees are due on the date(s) designated by the District Athletic Director.
-A clear and well-defined system for fee collection will be provided to coaches and families. - 7.
+Family cap for Athletics, Marching Band and Winter Guard: - Students must reside at the same address and share a parent/guardian. - School fees or club fees do not count toward the family cap. - The cap request form is available on-line or in the athletic office.
+Caps are not automatically applied. - School fees must be paid in full for cap credit to be applied. - 1 student \$400 · 2 students \$600 · 3 students \$800 · 4 or more \$1000 - 6.
+Fees are due on the date(s) designated by the Athletic Director.
+A clear and well defined system for fee collection will be provided to coaches and families. - 7.
+Students that have qualified for free or reduced lunch, through Child Nutrition, also qualify for the Athletic Fee Waiver. - 8.
 Students not paying fees or meeting payment deadlines will be denied participation in Lakota's interscholastic athletic program.
-This includes the ability to attend post-season banquets, win postseason awards, and be placed on a roster for another sport. - 8.
-Coaches are responsible for collecting athletic program fees for their respective teams.
-It is expected that coaches collecting fees should keep accurate records and provide receipts for all funds received. - 9.
-Coaches are to turn program fee funds into the athletic office within 24 hours. - 10.
+This includes the ability to attend post-season banquets, win post-season awards, and be placed on a roster for another sport. - 9.
+Fees can be paid through EZ-Pay.
+Cash or checks can be given to the Coach or Athletic office. - 10.
 Every student-athlete on a team must be accounted for in the program fee process.
-Students with special financial circumstances should be referred directly to the district athletic director.

-11. Checks that have been returned from the bank as uncollectable must be paid immediately in cash for the student to remain eligible for participation.
+Students with special financial circumstances should be referred directly to the Athletic Director. - 11.
+Checks that have been returned from the bank as uncollectable must be paid immediately.
+Retuned checks will be added to the student's eSchool account.
+They can be paid with EZ-Pay or cash brought to the athletic office.